Lifting and access

 Is the biggest lift always the best choice?

-No. A compact or retrofit route can be better when the workshop needs better access inside an existing bay.
+No. A compact or retrofit option can be better when the workshop needs better access inside an existing bay.

 03

-What must be confirmed before a lift proposal?
+What must be confirmed before a lift quote?

 Vehicle mix, floor space, ceiling height, floor condition, air supply, operator workflow, installation access, and training.